ghostbsd/documentation/source/user/FAQ.md

 ### What is GhostBSD?

 Briefly, GhostBSD is a UNIX®-like operating system.
 It works on AMD64 and Intel® platforms.
 GhostBSD is based on FreeBSD, which is based on U.C.
 Berkeley’s “4.4BSD-Lite” release, with some “4.4BSD-Lite2” enhancements.
-It is also based indirectly on William Jolitz’s port of U.C.
+It is also based indirectly on Lynne and William Jolitz's port of U.C.
 Berkeley’s “Net/2” to the i386, known as “386BSD”, though very little of the 386BSD code remains.
 Currently, GhostBSD provides MATE desktop as the default version and a community release with XFCE desktop.

 ### Why is it called GhostBSD?